dcnieho/Titta/readme.md

 *Note* that this toolbox is in a beta state.
 The API may change drastically at any time without notice.
 Work is ongoing, and code may also be in a broken or untested state without warning.

+## How to acquire
+The recommended way to acquire Titta is to use the `git` tool to download it.
+  Do as follows:
+  1) install git from https://git-scm.org if you don't already have it.
+If you do not like using the command line/terminal, consider using a graphical git tool such as SmartGit, which is available free for non-commercial use

+  2a) Download Titta and its dependencies in one go using the following command:
+      `git clone --recurse-submodules -j8 git://github.com/dcnieho/Titta.git`
+  2b) Should this not work due to your git version being too old, try executing the
+      following commands:
+      `git clone git://github.com/dcnieho/Titta.git`
+      `cd Titta`
+      `git submodule update --init --recursive`
+  2c) If you prefer to download the parts separately, first Titta and then
+      MatlabWebSocket (available from https://github.com/jebej/MatlabWebSocket).
+Then
+      put the MatlabWebSocket directory inside Titta at the right location:
+      `<tittaRootDir>/talkToProLab/MatlabWebSocket`).

 ## Contents
 The toolbox consists of multiple parts:
 ### The `Titta` class